-The GPM Core Observatory (Hou et al., 2014) consists of a passive and an active sensor, which measure hydrometeors in near-real time.
-It orbits the globe between 65°S to 65°N within 93 min (on average 16 times per day) and lies in a near-equatorial orbit at an altitude of 407 km.
-It has thus a revisit time of 1-2 hr and is able to capture diurnal variations of different precipitation types.
+The Global Precipitation Measurement (GPM) Core Observatory (Hou et al., 2014) consists of a passive and an active sensor which measure hydrometeors in near-real time.
+It orbits the globe between 65°S to 65°N within 93 minutes (on average 16 times per day) and lies in a near-equatorial orbit at an altitude of 407 km.
+It has thus a revisit time of 1-2 hours and is able to capture diurnal variations of different precipitation types.
 The passive satellite sensor GPM Microwave Imager (GMI) has an increased number of microwave channels and frequency range compared to its predecessor TMI of the Tropical Rainfall Measurement Mission (TRMM).
-In addition, the Dual-Frequency Precipitation Radar (DPR) of the GPM Core Observatory operates at two frequencies (Ka-band at 35.33 GHz and Ku-band at 13.6 GHz) and allows for the record of vertical hydrometeor profiles with a large range of particle sizes, since it provides additional information about the droplet size distributions of snow and rain.
-It has also a larger capacity of detecting snow and light rainfall and is thus more suitable for high latitude and altitude environments in comparison to single-frequency precipitation radars (Kulie and Bennartz, 2009).
+In addition, the Dual-Frequency Precipitation Radar (DPR) of the GPM Core Observatory operates at two frequencies (Ka-band at 35.33 GHz and Ku-band at 13.6 GHz) and allows for the record of vertical hydrometeor profiles with a large range of particle sizes, since it provides additional information bout the droplet size distributions of snow and rain.
+It has also a larger capacity of detecting snow and light rainfall and is hus more suitable for high latitude and altitude environments in comparison to single-frequency precipitation radars (Kulie and Bennartz, 2009).

-The different data products of GPM, which have been used in this study are listed in Table 1.
-GPM IMERG provides a uniform and gauge-calibrated dataset including observations from more than 20 precipitation sensors of TRMM/GPM and comprehensive databases of microwave brightness temperatures as well as vertical hydrometeor profiles from various passive and active satellite sensors (Huffman et al., 2015b).
-Due to the improved algorithm for high latitude and altitude regions and the high temporal resolution, GPM IMERG appears to be most promising among the GPM data products.
-The IMERG algorithm merges precipitation estimates from microwave measurements with microwave-calibrated infrared (IR) observations and rain gauges, in order to produce a global gridded product at a high spatial and temporal resolution.
+The different data products of GPM which have been used in this study are listed in Table 1.
+GPM IMERG provides a uniform and gauge-calibrated dataset including observations from more than 20 precipitation sensors of TRMM/GPM and comprehensive data bases of microwave brightness temperatures as well as vertical hydrometeor profiles from v rious passive and active satellite sensors (Huffman et al., 2015b).
+Due to the improved algorithm for high latitude a d altitude regions and the high temporal resolution, GPM IMERG appears to be most promising among the GPM data products.
+The IMERG algorithm merges precipitation estimates from microwave measurements with microwavecalibrated infrared (IR) observations and rain gauges, in order to produce a global gridded product at a high spatial and temporal resolution.
 We use here version 05 of the IMERG "final run", which incorporates monthly gauge data and is in particular produced for scientific purposes (Huffman et al., 2015b).
 In addition, we used the daily gridded dataset GPM 3GPROF, which is based on DPR and provides convective vs. stratiform precipitation fractions.

-For Mainland China, different satellite rainfall products have been evaluated (Zhou et al., 2008; Tang et al., 2016), whereby GPM IMERG reproduces probability density functions and diurnal cycles of precipitation which are closest to station measurements (Tang et al., 2016).
-Moreover, Xu et al. (2017) showed that GPM IMERG reduces the well-known wet bias in precipitation observations over the TP and outperforms the Tropical Rainfall Measurement Mission (TRMM) for this specific region.
-However, because GPM data is only available from 2014 and covers hence a short time period, GPM IMERG was compared to three other global high-resolution precipitation products, which also merge measurements from multiple satellite sensors, but use different algorithms for
+For Mainland China, different satellite rainfall products have been evaluated (Zhou et al., 2008; Tang et al., 2016), nereby GPM IMERG reproduces probability density functions and diurnal cycles of precipitation which are closest to station measurements (Tang et al., 2016).
+Moreover, Xu et al. (2017a) showed that GPM IMERG reduces the wellk pwn wet bias in precipitation observations over the TP and outperforms the Tropical Rainfall Measurement Mission (TRMM) for this specific region.
+However, because GPM data is only available from 2014 and covers hence a short time p riod, GPM IMERG was compared to three other global high-resolution precipitation products, which also merge measurements from multiple satellite sensors, but use different algorithms for the final estimates (Table 1): TRMM (3842), CMORPH (CRT) and MSWEP (Multi-Source Weighted-Ensemble Precipitation).
+All used datasets were chosen at the highest spatial and temporal resolutions available, in order to get an accurated representation of diurnal and sional variations.